Hydrogen holds promise as a safe and effective antioxidant for alcohol

 The results showed that athletes who drank hydrogen rich water had lower blood lactate levels and less muscle fatigue compared to athletes who drank regular (placebo) water.
 The authors of this study concluded, "Although further studies are absolutely warranted, drinking HW [hydrogen water] would be a novel and effective fluid hydration strategy for athletes."
 Importantly, they also noted that, "considering the short life-span of hydrogen in circulation, more frequent drinking of HW [hydrogen water] during exercise might have additional effects... different drinking protocols should be investigated."

-from Medical Gas Research (Aoki et al 2012)
+Download this article from Medical Gas Research (Aoki et al 2012)